Christopher James Conway

 Held weekly tutorial groups with students to discuss their projects and provide them with technical guidance, particularly related to IP Networking, Wireless Sensor Networks and the Future Internet.

-Created a virtualised environment for testing and deployment of ENMAC software using VMWare ESX virtualisation technology.
-Successfully used in-house for both demonstration to potential clients and training.
+- Created a virtualised environment for testing and deployment of GE’s power-grid management software using VMWare virtualisation technology.
+Successfully used in-house for both demonstration to potential customers and training.

 IEEE Workshop on Holistic Building Intelligence through Sensing Systems (HOBSENSE)